 External catheters.
 Unlike the catheters used at the hospital, external catheters for male incontinence are silicone or latex devices that go over the penis instead of into the urethra.
 They're usually rolled on like condoms.
 The urine is sent through a tube into a drainage bag.
 Some men only use these devices at night.
 To prevent leaks, it's very important to get the right fit and to follow the instructions from the manufacturer.

 Drainage bags.
 These are just the plastic bags that you would attach to a catheter.
 Larger ones are called "bedside bags" and are hung near the bed.
 Smaller ones can be worn on the body, attached to the abdomen or leg with straps.

 Underpads.
 These incontinence products are basic waterproof pads or covers that can be placed on furniture or mattresses to protect against leaks.
 They add an extra level of protection.

 Urinals and other toilet substitutes.
 When getting to the bathroom isn't possible, plastic urinals can be a big help for male incontinence.
 These are plastic containers that a man can urinate into.
-They may be particularly helpful if you have urge incontinency, which makes it tough to get to the bathroom fast enough.
+They may be particularly helpful if you have urge incontinence, which makes it tough to get to the bathroom fast enough.
 You can keep one by the bed and another in the car in case you get stuck somewhere without a bathroom.

 Penile clamps.
 They may sound unpleasant, but for certain men, penile clamps -- also called "external compression devices" -- can make a big difference.
 A small amount of pressure exerted on the penis can temporarily close off the urethra, stopping any potential leakage.
 The part that fits around the penis is soft foam and shouldn't be uncomfortable.
 These devices aren't right for everyone, so talk to your doctor.
 Using them too often could cause circulation problems, skin irritation, and strictures.
 Generally, they're only meant to be used for a couple of hours at a time.